mikhaidn/InternetOfThingsCS498/Labs/Lab1-IotDevices/README.md

 # Lab 1 - IoT Devices (Or, What the Heck Does IoT *Mean*?)
-**TLDR:** Create the internal system for object detecting car to avoid collision using a Raspberry Pi and model car chassis.
+**TLDR:** Use a Raspberry Pi to create the internal system for an object detecting car to avoid collision.

 **Deliverables:**
 * A report that describes your experience in this lab and answers the following questions (tagged with /report) regarding the components of the car and the system itself